lyp-packages/bravura/README.md

-# lyp-bravura - Bravura SMuFL font package for lilypond
+# bravura: Bravura SMuFL font package for lilypond

 This package provides the Bravura open-source font for lilypond.